pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :returns: ``True`` if the given values of ``p`` and ``g`` are supported by this backend, otherwise ``False``.

+    .. versionadded:: 1.8

+    .. method:: dhx_serialization_supported()

+        :returns: True if serialization of DH objects with subgroup order (q) is supported by this backend.

 .. class:: ScryptBackend